 The BUSINESS package gave 200MB for $20 USD

 Passengers in Alitalia Economy class could enjoy a snack on international flights under three hours, and a light meal on flights over three hours including items such as a sandwich and dessert.
-On longer flights up to 11 hours, there was two meal services, one consisting of a starter, main and dessert and the second consisting of a snack or breakfast.
+On longer flights up to 11 hours, there were two meal services, one consisting of a starter, main and dessert and the second consisting of a snack or breakfast.
 For flights above 11 hours, the meal service was as above with an added meal of a snack.

 Premium Economy passengers could enjoy a selection of warm meals, breakfast and snacks.
 What exactly will be given is dependent on the flight schedule, time and destination.

 For passengers in Business Class, the meals were inspired by Italian flavours, which will change seasonally in summer and winter.
 The choices of food offered also varied according to the length, time and destination of your flight.
-As a minimum, passengers on shorter flights received breakfast, or a pasta lunch or dinner.
+As a minimum, passengers on shorter flights received breakfast, a pasta lunch or dinner.

 Magnifica Class, or First Class, passengers received meals inspired by the finest Italian cuisine and created by Gambero Rosso.
 Passengers had three options to choose from; a Traditional Italian menu, a Healthy menu and a light menu.

 Alitalia passengers who had special dietary requirements such as medical, dietary, religious or children's meals can pre-order a special meal for their flight.
-These meals had to be pre-ordered at least 24 hours before departure by contacting the customer centre, or requested at the time of booking.
+These meals had to be pre-ordered at least 24 hours before departure by contacting the customer centre or requested at the time of booking.
 The following are the special meals that were available to order:

 |CHILDREN MEALS||RELIGIOUS MEALS||MEDICAL-DIETARY|